 - Encourage other places of worship or businesses in your community to partner with Equal Exchange's Interfaith Coffee Project.

-April 17, 2013: Equal Exchange has a new webstore.
-Check it out and remember to log-in as part of the Interfaith Program to see correct pricing!
-For more information about the UCC Coffee Project, go on line to Equal Exchange's Interfaith Coffee Program at equalexchange.com/interfaith, or firstname.lastname@example.org,or call 774-776-7366.
-Download a UCC Coffee Project Order Form directly from .
+At Equal Exchange's webstore, remember to log-in as part of the Interfaith Program and the UCC Coffee Project.
+This will ensure you are offered wholesale pricing!
+For more information about the UCC Coffee Project, go on line to Equal Exchange's Interfaith Coffee Program at equalexchange.com/interfaith, e-mail firstname.lastname@example.org, or call 774-776-7366.

 Learn More from Equal Exchange